astropy/astropy/docs/development/docguide.rst

 packages that must follow for consideration of integration into the core module, as well as the standard Astropy docstring format.

-* Documentation shall use the Sphinx documentation tool.
+* All documentation should be written use the Sphinx documentation tool.

 * The template package will provide a recommended general structure for documentation.